 Another unique characteristic of the Semana Santa parades in Cartagena is the display of lavishly decorated floats filled with flowers, huge chandeliers (cartelas), and painted wooden sculptures created by both talented contemporary artists as well as classics such as Francisco Salzillo, Federico Coullaut-Valera, or Mariano Benlliure.

-The charming university town of Murcia celebrates Easter with the same stately and elegant processions that characterize the region, but thanks to the multitude of masterpieces by Francisco Salzillo – the city’s famous son, they seem even more spectacular and distinctively baroque.
+The charming university town of Murcia celebrates Easter with the same stately and elegant processions that characterize the region, but thanks to the multitude of masterpieces by Francisco Salzillo – the city’s famous son, they seem even more spectacular in their baroque splendor.
 Handing out sweets is another traditional custom at Murcia’s Semana Santa parades.

 Other Semana Santa Festivities in Spain